ludius0/Face-generator/README.md

 # Face-generator

-## Convolutional generative adversial network
+## Convolutional Generative Adversarial Network

 ### Results in 72 epochs of 20000 images of celebA dataset